Income inequality in the United States: Public attitudes

 Americans are not generally aware of the extent of inequality or recent trends.
 In 1998 a Gallup poll found 52% of Americans agreeing that the gap between rich and the poor was a problem that needed to be fixed, while 45% regarded it as "an acceptable part of the economic system".

 A December 2011 Gallup poll found a decline in the number of Americans who rated reducing the gap in income and wealth between the rich and the poor as extremely or very important (21 percent of Republicans, 43 percent of independents, and 72 percent of Democrats).
 Only 45% see the gap as in need of fixing, while 52% do not.
 However, there was a large difference between Democrats and Republicans, with 71% of Democrats calling for a fix.

 In 2012, surveys found the issue ranked below issues such as growth and equality of opportunity, and ranked relatively low in affecting voters "personally".

-A January 2014 poll found 61% of Republicans, 68% of Democrats and 67% of independents accept that income inequality in the US had grown over the last decade.
+A January 2014 poll found 61% of Republicans, 68% of Democrats, and 67% of independents accept that income inequality in the US had grown over the last decade.
 The poll indicated that 69% of Americans supported the government doing "a lot" or "some" to address income inequality and that 73% of Americans supported raising the minimum wage from $7.25 to $10.10 per hour.

-Surveys found that Americans matched citizens of other nations about what equality was acceptable, but more accepting of what they thought the level was.
+Surveys found that Americans were comparable to citizens of other nations in what they considered acceptable equality, but were more accepting of the level they thought it should be.
 Dan Ariely and Michael Norton found in a 2011 study that US citizens significantly underestimated wealth inequality.

 States and cities

-This Gini Index map shows regional and county level variation in pre-tax income inequality Gini index.
+This Gini Index map shows regional and county-level variation in pre-tax income inequality Gini index.
 The 2010 Gini index value range from 20.7 for Loving County (Texas) to 64.5 to East Carroll Parish (Louisiana).

 The US household income Gini of 46.8 in 2009 varied significantly between states: after-tax income inequality in 2009 was greatest in Texas and lowest in Maine.
 Income inequality grew from 2005 to 2012 in more than 2 out of 3 metropolitan areas.

-The states of Utah, Alaska and Wyoming have a market income Gini coefficient that is 10% lower than the average, while Washington D.C. and Puerto Rico are 10% higher.
+The states of Utah, Alaska, and Wyoming have a market income Gini coefficient that is 10% lower than the average, while the District of Columbia, and Puerto Rico have a market income Gini coefficient that is 10% higher than the average.

-After-tax, the Federal Reserve estimated that 34 states in the US have a Gini index between 30 and 35, with Maine the lowest.
+After-tax, the Federal Reserve estimated that 34 US states have a Gini index between 30 and 35, with Maine having the lowest.

 At the county and municipality levels, the 2010 market income Gini index ranged from 21 to 65, according to Census Bureau estimates.

 Recent Studies on U.S. Metro Areas: